 At the 2013 International Drug Policy Reform Conference, we had twenty-three community meetings!
 From student organizations to drug users unions, and Latin American delegates to African American harm reductionists, we had people of all ages and beliefs congregate over the course of three days.

 Can your organization benefit from a community meeting at the next International Drug Policy Reform Conference?
-If so, please click here and request space.
-Please note meeting space at the conference hotel is limited and will be offered on a first come, first serve basis.
+If so, please click here and request space. **Please note meeting space at the conference hotel is limited and subject to approval.

 A community meeting is: